amckenna41/iso3166-updates-api/README.md

 Staying up to date
 ------------------
 The list of ISO 3166-2 updates was last updated on <strong>Nov 2022</strong>.

-The object storing all updates, both locally and on the API, are consistenly checked for the latest updates using a seperate custom-built application on Google Cloud.
-This app pulls all the latest updates/changes from all ISO 3166-2 data sources to check for the latest updates within a certain period e.g the past 3-6 months.
-The app compares the generated output with that of the updates json currently in the Google Cloud Storage bucket and will replace this json to integrate the latest updates found such that the API will have the most up-to-date data.
-The code for this app can be found in the `iso3166-updates` repo [here](https://github.com/amckenna41/iso3166-updates/tree/main/iso3166-check-for-updates)
+The object storing all updates, both locally (iso3166-updates.json) for the software pacakge and on the API in GCP Storage bucket, are consistenly checked for the latest updates using a Google Cloud Run microservice ([iso3166-check-for-updates](https://github.com/amckenna41/iso3166-updates/tree/main/iso3166-check-for-updates)).
+The application is built using a custom Docker container that uses the `iso3166-updates` Python software to pull all the latest updates/changes, from all ISO 3166-2 wiki's and each country's ISO website page, to check for the latest updates within a certain period e.g. the past 6-12 months (this month range is used as the ISO usually publishes their newsletter at the end of the year with occasional mid-year updates published).
+The app compares the generated output with that of the updates JSON currently in the Google Cloud Storage bucket and will replace this json to integrate the latest updates found, such that the API will have the most up-to-date data.
+A Cloud Scheduler is used to periodically call the application.

 Additionally, a GitHub Issue in the custom-built `iso3166-updates`, `iso3166-2` and `iso3166-flag-icons` repositories will automatically be created that outlines all updates/changes that need to be implemented into the `iso3166-updates`, `iso3166-2` and `iso3166-flag-icons` JSONs and repos.